Gabriel W. Gillberg

 1801-1890.

-Spice dealer, grocer, brewer.
+Spice merchant, brewer.

 Painting of the roadway before the inauguration in 1935.
-Photo: Paul Sandberg / Upplandsmuseet .
+Photo: Paul Sandberg / Upplandsmuseet.

-After his death, Gillberg bequeathed his assets to the Gillberg Orphanage Foundation.
-The Gillberg orphanage was founded in 1843 and was initially located at Tullgarn but later moved to Sysslomansgatan.
-Many of the children admitted were very young and had parents who lacked the ability to educate their children.
+After his death, Gillberg bequeathed a large part of his assets to the Gillberg Orphanage Foundation.
+Gillbergska orphanage was founded in 1843 and was first located at Tullgarn and then moved to Sysslomansgatan.
+Many of the children admitted were very young and had parents who lacked the ability to raise their children.

 Burial site: 0103-0178

-Image description: Oil painting of G. W. Gillberg.
+Image description: Oil painting by G. W. Gillberg.
 Probably painted by Alexis Wetterberg in 1858.
-The portrait depicts the Serafimer medal.
+The portrait shows the Seraphim Medal.
 Photo: Henrik Zetterberg.
-The painting is located in the Swedish University of Agricultural sciences archives.
+The painting is in the archives of the Swedish University of Agricultural Sciences.
 [The image is cropped]

 Click here for an uncropped image